RS Sagittarii

+History of observations

 The variability of this system was initially suspected by B. A. Gould in 1879, then confirmed by A. W. Roberts in 1895.
 Roberts determined this to be an Algol-type variable with a period of 2.416 days.
 In his 1915 study of eclipsing binaries, H. Shapley listed a low orbital eccentricity of 0.091 for this binary system.
 He considered both eclipses to be partial, but only after correcting for limb darkening.
 R. S. Dugan and F. W. Wright in 1939 discovered evidence that suggested the period is varying.

 R. L. Baglow in 1948 found an essentially circular orbit with a primary component of spectral class B5.
 By 1986, O. E. Ferrer and J. Sahade were able to extract spectral information about the secondary component, finding the system consists of ordinary main sequence stars of classes B5V and A2V.
 Hydrogen alpha emission lines suggested that the stars are interacting.

-The system appears to be semidetached, and may have already undergone a mass exchange phase.
+Physical characteristics

+RS Sagittarii has a very tight orbit; both stars are separated by 17.32 solar radius and take roughly 2 days and 10 hours to complete an orbit around the center of mass.
+The system appears to be semidetached.

+The secondary component is currently evolving away from the main sequence and expanding in size.
+It currently fills its roche lobe, having a teardrop shape.
+The roche lobe filling results in mass transfer to the primary star, which has an accretion disk and a hot spot at the impact location.
+Emission lines of hydrogen alpha is a consequence of the mass transfer.